 Scott chose to wear water shoes, which worked well as they’re quick-drying, comfortable and non-slip, so we’d definitely recommend getting some if you can.

 14. You have to board the back of the boat in Gili Trawangan and make your way around the side of it to get to your seat

-We were really surprised when boarding the boat back to Bali as we had to climb up a small ladder on the back of the boat, cross the upper deck and shimmy our way around the side of the boat in order to reach the door leading to where all the seats are.
+We were really surprised when boarding the boat back to Bali as we had to climb up a small ladder on the back of the boat, cross the upper deck and shimmy our way around the side of the boat to reach the door leading to where all the seats were.